 Joshua joined Watsi on November 7th, 2014.
-Six years ago, Joshua joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Seven years ago, Joshua joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Joshua's most recent donation traveled 8,500 miles to support Gift, a baby from Kenya, to fund mobility-restoring clubfoot treatment.

 Joshua has funded healthcare for 64 patients in 11 countries.